OONelson/Expense-Tracker/README.md

 # Expense Tracker
 =================

-[offer a way to keep track of your financial expenses in a convenient and organized way.
-It typically allows you to input information about your expenses and provides tools for analyzing and categorizing this information to help you better understand your spending habits.]
+A way to keep track of your financial expenses in a convenient and organized way.
+It typically allows you to input information about your expenses and provides tools for analyzing and categorizing this information to help you better understand your spending habits.

 ## Getting started
 -------------------